Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Related work

-\paragraph{Compositional RL} The broad concept of compositionality has been used in RL for decades in numerous attempts to improve the sampling efficiency of RL training~\citep{mendez2023how}.
-Intuitively, learning small components of a problem may be easier than learning the full problem.
-Once a component has been obtained, it can be combined with others to efficiently learn to solve new tasks.
-The majority of such works in RL focused on learning temporally extended actions (skills, options) that can be sequenced to construct a compositional policy~\citep{sutton1999between,konidaris2009skilldiscovery,bacon2017option,tessler2017deep}.
-Other forms of composition that have gained attention are logical composition~\citep{nangue2020boolean,barreto2018transfer,van2019composing}, state abstraction learning~\citep{dayan1993feudal,dietterich2000hierarchical,vezhnevets2017feudal}, and object-based RL~\citep{li2020learning,mu2020refactoring}.
-We consider the \textit{functional RL} perspective, described in Section~\ref{sec:preliminaries}, where components correspond to successive functional transformations of the state to generate actions~\citep{devin2017learning,goyal2021recurrent,mendez2022modular}.
+\textbf{Compositional RL}~~Composition has been used in RL for decades in attempts to improve sampling efficiency~\citep{mendez2023how}.
+Intuitively, learning components of a problem may be easier than learning the full problem, and learned components can be combined with others to solve new tasks.
+The majority of such works in RL focused on learning temporally extended actions (skills or options) that can be sequenced to construct a compositional policy~\citep{sutton1999between,konidaris2009skilldiscovery,bacon2017option,tessler2017deep}.
+Other common forms of composition include logical composition~\citep{nangue2020boolean,barreto2018transfer,van2019composing}, state abstraction learning~\citep{dayan1993feudal,dietterich2000hierarchical,vezhnevets2017feudal}, and object-based RL~\citep{li2020learning,mu2020refactoring}.
+We consider the \textit{functional composition} perspective, described in Section~\ref{sec:preliminaries}, where components correspond to successive functional transformations of the state to generate actions~\citep{devin2017learning,goyal2021recurrent,mendez2022modular}.